eduard93/docx/article_en.md

   </w:p>
 </w:ftr>
 ```
-Here is text: ‘123’.
-We need only one – remove the link to `<w:pStyle w:val="a6"/>`.
+Here is the footer text: ‘123’.
+As we don't track style changes in this example we need to remove the link to `<w:pStyle w:val="a6"/>`.

-The analysis of all the changes makes the following assumptions:
+The analysis of all the changes results in the following assumptions:
 - footnotes and endnotes are unnecessary
 - In `[Content_Types].xml` we need to add footer
 - In `word/_rels/document.xml.rels` we need to add a link to footer